 I’ve been aware of Marcus Garvey Park for decades—it was a place to never go near, or even approach within many blocks, like 15 blocks, or more.
 Too dangerous.
-Then, Harlem’s anger hung in the air like high humidity, and its expression was a bad and dangerous thing.
+In the 1970s and 80s, Harlem’s anger hung in the air like high humidity, and its expression was a bad and dangerous thing.

 Things have changed.
 Now, I ride to there often.
 It’s pastoral, tree-filled, with a rocky peak and has in it an outdoor theater.
 The surrounding neighbourhood is full of impressive looking residential buildings of a mollifying warm, red-hued brick, especially beautiful in afternoon light.

 Its Richard Rogers Amphitheater hosts some of the SummerStage series.